 On August 12, 2023, Jamieson Findlay and his friend Bill Barkley embarked on an adventure that they will never forgot.
-They are currently hiking along A2A's Pilgrimage for Nature Trail, a 640-km trail that connects Algonquin Park in Ontario to Adirondack Park in New York State.
-The route is linked by existing trails whenever possible, and they will be trekking through wilderness trails, rail trails, back roads, and main roads.
+Starting in Newcomb in the Adirondacks, they hiked along A2A's Pilgrimage for Nature Trail, a 640-km trail that connects Algonquin Park in Ontario to Adirondack Park in New York State.
+The route is linked by existing trails whenever possible, and they trekked through wilderness trails, rail trails, back roads, and main roads.
 Jamieson Findlay, a storyteller and grant writer for Nature Canada, jumped at the opportunity to be the first to complete the entire length of the trail.
-Bill Barkley, is an experienced wilderness canoe camper and joined the trek to support his life-long friend.
+Bill Barkley is an experienced wilderness canoe camper and joined the trek to support his life-long friend.

 Yesterday (Friday, Sept.
 15) I cycled one of the most beautiful sections of the Pilgrimage for Nature route, along the J.R Booth Heritage Rail Trail that follows the Madawaska River into the village of Whitney.
 In the evening, I was joined by Bill Barkley, my stalwart trekking companion who did the American section of the trail with me, and by longtime friend Dave Trattles, on assignment as a photographer for Canadian Geographic.
 After a night at the Rolling Rapids Motel in Whitney, we cycled into Algonquin Park along Highway 60, stopping at the Eastern Gate to say hello to the staff and take a few more pictures, and continued on to the Visitors' Centre.
 Bill had packed a bottle of Barkley's craft cider (made out of apples from his orchard), which we opened for a celebration.
 Moose were invited, but alas, none showed up.